chicagoruby/How_ChicagoRuby_Works/Annual_Conferences.md

 * [WindyCityRails](http://windycityrails.org)
 * [WindyCityDB](http://windycitydb.org)

-We launched our first conference, WindyCityRails, for two reasons:
+We launched our first conference, WindyCityRails, for these reasons:

 * To fill a vacuum in the Midwest conference space.
 Before WindyCityRails, there were no midwest-based Ruby or Rails conferences.
 * To cover the monthly expenses of ChicagoRuby, including [Meetup.com](http://meetup.com/chicagoruby), video taping, and any other expenses that the group may incur.
-* To give money to charity.
+* To give back to the community.
 After we cover our expenses, we give profits to the [Greater Chicago Food Depository](http://chicagosfoodbank.org).

 Getting Speakers